-Popolare Vita, with registered office in Via Carlo Ederle, 45 in Verona (Italy), has been authorised to transact business in Italy by ISVAP on 21st st December 2000 with authorisation no. 1762 (O.J. no. 1 2nd January 2001).
-Popolare Vita is now part of the Cattolica Group with a listed number in the Italian Group Register c/o the Italian Regulator of 046.
+Vera Vita, with registered office in Via Carlo Ederle, 45 in Verona (VR), Italy, has been authorised to transact business in Italy by ISVAP on 21st December 2000 with authorisation no. 1762 (O.J. no. 1 2nd January 2001).
+Vera Vita is part of the Cattolica Group with a listed number in the Italian Group Register c/o the Italian Regulator of 019.